albertpaulp/sundown/README.md

 ###Use Weather class (Fires query each time, less perfomance)

-Whenever you call this method, a query will be fired to find temperature, meaning you can only call this 2K/day.
+Whenever you call this method, a query will be fired to find weather information, meaning you can only call this 2K/day(due to 2k/day limit from Yahoo).
 This method will return latest weather information, also this method takes more time as it needs to fetch weather information from Yahoo API.

 ```
 temperature = Sundown::Weather.temperature('location_name/woeid')